 X, Y, Z

 This allows you to select the allowed direction(s) of the shrink along the selected axis.
-With more than one Shrinkwrap Modifier, negative and positive axes can be combined.
+If both options are enabled, the modifier tries both ways and selects the closest hit.

 - Cull Faces